 Church improvement loans can be used on:

-The Church Improvement Loan is designed to help churches fund critical church repairs and upgrades.
+The Church Improvement Program and Loan is designed to help churches fund critical church repairs and upgrades.

 Contact your District Vice President (DVP) who can help you explore the LCEF Church Improvement Loan.
 Or you can take a brief assessment now.